-DED is already utilised in key industries like aerospace, defence, oil & gas, as well as the marine industry, for example, aircraft frames and structures, refractory metal components, ballistic material tooling repair and reconditioning and marine propulsion, etc.
+DED is already utilised in key industries like aerospace, defence, oil & gas, and the marine industry, for example, aircraft frames and structures, refractory metal components, ballistic material tooling repair and reconditioning and, marine propulsion, etc.

 Like any other subtractive manufacturing process, parts made using DED can be heat-treated, hot-isostatic-pressed, machined, or finished in any customary manner, which opens various new applications.
 Most of the hybrid manufacturing systems use DED and have increased in popularity.

-DED technologies are used exclusively in metal additive manufacturing due to the nature of the process and are ideally suited for reDpairing or adding material to existing components.
+DED technologies are used exclusively in metal additive manufacturing due to the nature of the process and are ideally suited for repairing or adding material to existing components.

 Advantages of DED

-- High build rates – DED’s higher deposition rates at relatively low resolution means faster build rate compared to some other metal additive manufacturing process
+- High build rates – DED’s higher deposition rates at relatively low resolution means a faster build rate than other metal additive manufacturing processes.

-- Near net shape – Parts can be near net shapes requiring minimal amount of post-processing
+- Near net shape – Parts can be near net shapes requiring minimal post-processing.

 - Can be used for repairing – Ideally suited for application requiring metal addition to existing parts hence lends itself for repairing applications

 - Multi-material range – Latest DED machines have the capability to have several different powders or wire containers which enables to build parts with custom alloy

 - Larger parts – Comparably larger parts can be built using DED.
 For example, Sciaky’s EBAM printers have the capability to print parts a few meters high.